-- (b) whether, in the independent medical practitioner's opinion, the requested treatment is in the best interest of the relevant person's health and well-being; and - (c) any other information required by the regulations for the purposes of this subsection. - (5) The Public Advocate may bring a mediation to an end at any time- - (a) if, in the opinion of the Public Advocate, it is more appropriate that the matter be dealt with by the Guardianship Board; or - (b) at the request of a party to the mediation. - (6) Evidence of anything said or done in the course of a mediation is not admissible in subsequent proceedings except by consent of all parties to the proceedings. - (7) Without limiting any other ways in which the Public Advocate may inform himself or herself for the purposes of a mediation, the Public Advocate may seek advice from such persons as the Public Advocate thinks fit in relation to protecting the interests of a child who is a party to, or is otherwise affected by, the matter the subject of the mediation. - (8) The Public Advocate has, for the purposes of this section, the same privileges and immunities as a member of the Guardianship Board under the Guardianship and Administration Act 1993. - (9) Subject to this Act, the Public Advocate may conduct a mediation in such manner as he or she thinks fit.

-(10) The regulations may make further provisions in relation to mediations under this section.
+- (c) any other information required by the regulations for the purposes of this subsection. - (5) The Public Advocate may bring a mediation to an end at any time- - (a) if, in the opinion of the Public Advocate, it is more appropriate that the matter be dealt with by the Tribunal; or - (b) at the request of a party to the mediation. - (6) Evidence of anything said or done in the course of a mediation is not admissible in subsequent proceedings except by consent of all parties to the proceedings. - (7) Without limiting any other ways in which the Public Advocate may inform himself or herself for the purposes of a mediation, the Public Advocate may seek advice from such persons as the Public Advocate thinks fit in relation to protecting the interests of a child who is a party to, or is otherwise affected by, the matter the subject of the mediation. - (8) The Public Advocate has, for the purposes of this section, the same privileges and immunities as a member of the Tribunal under the South Australian Civil and Administrative Tribunal Act 2013. - (9) Subject to this Act, the Public Advocate may conduct a mediation in such manner as he or she thinks fit. - (10) The regulations may make further provisions in relation to mediations under this section.

-18D-Public Advocate may refer matter to Guardianship Board
+18D-Public Advocate may refer matter to Tribunal

-- (1) If the Public Advocate ends a mediation under section 18C on the grounds that it is more appropriate that the matter be dealt with by the Guardianship Board, the Public Advocate may refer the matter to the Guardianship Board. - (2) The regulations may make further provision in respect of referrals under this section.
+- (1) If the Public Advocate ends a mediation under section 18C on the grounds that it is more appropriate that the matter be dealt with by the Tribunal, the Public Advocate may refer the matter to the Tribunal. - (2) The regulations may make further provision in respect of referrals under this section.